NogoApps/workflow/README.md

 - reviews_codacy: New reviews from codacy.
 - visitors_slaask: Chat room to visitors of our website.

-# Trello(Organization)
+# Github projects(Organization)

+1. Cards
-1. You can use Trello to create a workflow and organize the tasks and the team.
+ 1. You can use projects to create a workflow and organize the tasks and the team in notes.
  2. Every task have to be possible done in more of 2 hours and less the 6 hours if not, split or paste some tasks in one task.
  3. Can go just forward and all the columns can have just 6 tasks at once.
+ 4. Every card title needs to have the current date.
-4. We goal is min of 6 tasks weekly.
+ 5. We goal is min of 6 tasks weekly.
+ 6. Every friday we clean the column done.
+ 7. Every time i change a card of column to another column i have to change the date to the current.
+2. Issues
+ 1. Every note you create have to be convert in an issue when you put in the column "To do" and completed the data.
+ 2. The issue needs have assign(person responsible), milestone(stage of project), label(type) and description.
-5. If some task is static more than 2 days it became a priority and go to discuss on brainstorm weekly.
+ 3. Stuck label is some task is static more than 3 days in the same column or something was not approved in the review, what gets priority and the team discuss in slack.
+ 4. Feature, bug and priority are the others types.
+ 5. We can see in pulse and graphs informations about our issues and pulls.
+ 6. When you make a review in an issue you can use the emoji "like" or "dislike" to symbolize what you think and can comment along the updates of the issue.

 ## Columns: